coryaent/agassi/README.md

 ```

 ## Flow
-Agassi requires the use of two seperate services, a client (ACME and Docker) and a server (HTTPS).
+Agassi requires the use of two seperate services, a client (ACME, etcd, and docker) and a server (HTTPS).
 ### Client
 Client spins up.